 How to Get All Form Values on Submit in React

-To get all form values upon form submission in React, you need to attach an onChange
+To get all form values upon form submission in React, we need to attach an onChange

-event handler to your input field and store their values in a state object using a setState
+event handler to our input fields and store their values in a state object using a setState

 hook.
 Take a look at the following example: